 The change doesn’t end until you get through the maintenance stage.
 It becomes all about compliance and building the change into your life.
 Even a year later, you could find an event that triggers you into a relapse.
 A lot of vices are connected with stress.
 For many, comfort food or a coffee and a cigarette just feel great when things get highly stressful.
 So a new level of life stress can see the consumer reaching for old habits.
 Compliance is never an easy thing–even the most serious of heart medications can struggle with compliance.

-Keep Awareness Strong at all stages.
 Depending on the potential size of the business, you may wish to cover all parts of the Change Model with a constant level of brand awareness.
-You want to be visible so that when the consumer turns to looking at solutions, you’re well known and the first point of consideration.
+You want to be visible so that when the consumer turns to look at solutions, you’re well known and the first point of consideration.
 For smaller and more specific categories, the first point of awareness would come into play after the consumer has been diagnosed giving power to that doctor recommendation.
-Doctors love to write scripts, because their patients expect answers.
+Doctors love to write scripts because their patients expect answers.
 But they can also be conservative and slow to adopt new items, preferring to stay with their trust and usual choice.

 Having worked in the quit smoking business for years, here’s a TV ad that shows just how hard change really is.
 People quit 6-8 times on their own before reaching for the help of a quit smoking product such as Nicoderm or Nicorrette.
 We capitalized on that fact to show a side-by-side demonstration of the difference when using Nicoderm.